alexiscrack3/git-cheat-sheet/README.md

 ### Pushing

-Push the current branch to <remote>, along with all of the necessary commits and internal object.
+Push the current branch to remote, along with all of the necessary commits and internal object.

 ```bash
 git push
 ```

-Push the specified branch to <remote>, along with all of the necessary commits and internal object.
+Push the specified branch to remote, along with all of the necessary commits and internal object.

 ```bash
 git push <remote> <local-branch>